ricleal/DjangoPlotLy/README.md

 context['plot'] = plot_div
 ```

-Then in respective template:
+Then in the respective template:

-1. Add to HTML head:
+1. Add to the HTML head:
 ```html
 <script src="https://cdn.plot.ly/plotly-latest.min.js"></script>
 ```

-2. Somewhere in the HTML body, call the context the variable and render it as safe:
+2. Somewhere in the HTML body, call the context variable and render it as `safe`:
 ```html
 <div class="col-md-12">{{plot|safe}}</div>
 ```

-Note that I used `include_plotlyjs=False` in the `plotly.offline.plot` and in the top of my template I explcity include the JavaScript for PlotLy.
-In the case you want to display several plots in same webapp the browser should be smart enough to cache the `plotly-latest.min.js` thus speeding up the the graphic display process.
+Note that I used `include_plotlyjs=False` in the `plotly.offline.plot`, and in the top of my template, I explcity include the PlotLy JavaScript.
+In the case you want to display several plots in same webapp, the browser should be smart enough to cache the `plotly-latest.min.js` thus speeding up the the graphic display process.

 # TLTR;